ivandavidov/minimal/README.md

 ### Current development state

-As of **15-Dec-2019**:
+As of **05-Sep-2020**:

-* Linux kernel 5.4.3 (stable)
+* Linux kernel 5.8.7
-* GNU C Library 2.30 (stable)
+* GNU C Library 2.32
-* Busybox 1.31.1 (stable)
+* Busybox 1.32.0

-* Stable build on default Ubuntu 18.04.3 installation with applied system updates.
+Stable build on default Ubuntu 20.04.1 installation with applied system updates.

-Here are some screenshots of the current development version of Minimal Linux Live:
+Here are some screenshots of the latest published version of Minimal Linux Live:

 ![Minimal Linux Live](docs/www/assets/img/nikola.png)